 The fact that media reports and people talk as though this is the first time England has reached the semi-finals of a World Cup since 1990, ignoring the women’s bronze achievement in 2015, is one thing – and then when you see people’s responses to this fact (you just need to look on Twitter for this) it becomes even clearer how far we have to go, as people protest that ‘women’s football just isn’t the same, it’s not as good as the men’s you see’… The fact it is called the World Cup, not the men’s World Cup, when ‘women’s’ will be added onto it next year when talking about the competition and the national teams is incredibly important too – a great article on this can be found here.

-There was the offside rule explanation for women using shopping as an analogy, then there was the sexism towards female pundits, even from the male pundits on the same show – just look at the treatment of Eniola Aluko for example (see here for more).
+There was the offside rule explanation for women using shopping as an analogy, then there was the sexism towards women pundits, even from the men pundits on the same show – just look at the treatment of Eniola Aluko for example (see here for more).
 Also consider how “Of the 16,000 journalists accredited to cover the World Cup in Russia, just 14% are women, according to FIFA” (source here).

-That’s not to say all men and women act according to this, but it’s important we all acknowledge the existence, dominance and the related problems of such inflexible and damaging pressures and conceptions of sex, gender and sexuality.
-Femininity is considered ‘inferior’ and ‘weak’, like women, and this argument underpins the sexism towards women’s football as well.
 There are obviously the problems around big spikes in domestic violence related to football too, with NHS England running a hard hitting campaign during the World Cup highlighting these statistics.

 You Must Conform